antiguru/flatcontainer/README.md

   e.g., 0, 2, 4, 8, ..., which we can represent using constant memory by remembering the
   stride and length.
 We can extend this to storing a tail of elements equals to the last stride by adding another count.
 Such an index container uses 0 bits in the limit!
-* Consult the [offsets] module for types specialized to storing indexes using less bits.
+* Consult the [index] module for types specialized to storing indexes using less bits.

 Flatcontainer provides some implementations of these concepts.
-To merge adjacent start-end pairs, wrap a region in a [`ConsecutiveOffsetPairs`] region.
+To merge adjacent start-end pairs, wrap a region in a [`ConsecutiveIndexPairs`] region.
 It stores indexes and presents outwards as a dense sequence of 0, 1, 2, ...

 A [`CollapseSequence`] region remembers the index of the last element, and if a new element